 Tim Ingold explored the relationship of body and line in his seminal book, Lines: A Brief History.
 He stated that the human relationship to the physical world, in time and space, was one that created “a multitude of lines, both intentional and unintentional.”
 Often, these lines become a framework for how we understand, interpret, and give meaning to the human experience.
 It can also have direct impacts on how we live our lives.
 The political implications of lines are abundantly clear when we look at state borders, voting practices, and migration polices.
 My current interest in the somatic potential of line is focused more on a personal experience of embodiment.
 This is reflected in my artistic structures for creation, exhibition, and the performance of my art.

 I use drawing to create events and spaces where participants have the opportunity to experience different modes of being.
 The various atmospheres, rhythms, and settings for these events offer space and time for sitting, lying on the floor, meditation, contemplation, and other reflective activities.
 In some cases, the participants may engage through active drawing, sound making, dancing, and personal creative practices.
-My drawing and line-making in these immersive works has the potential to cultivate an attuned presence, foster different ways of thinking, and invite participants into personal experiences outside of a culture driven almost entirely by capitalist transactions.
+My drawing and line-making in these immersive works has the potential to cultivate an attuned presence, foster different ways of thinking, and invite participants into personal experiences outside of day-to-day modes of being.